Ginni Thomas: Early life and education

-Thomas grew up in Omaha, Nebraska, the youngest of four children born to Donald Lamp, an engineer who owned his own firm, and Marjorie Lamp, a stay-at-home mother.
-Her parents were Republicans.
+Thomas grew up in Omaha, Nebraska, the youngest of four children born to Donald Lamp, an engineer who owned his own firm, and Marjorie Lamp, a stay-at-home mother and conservative activist.
+Her parents were Republicans and members of the John Birch Society, an anti-communist and conservative political advocacy group.

 Thomas attended Westside High School in Omaha, where she was a member of student government, the debate club, and the Republican club.
 While she was in high school, her ambition was to be elected to Congress.
+She enrolled at Mount Vernon College for Women in Washington, D.C. because of its proximity to the Capitol; one of her classmates was Susan Ford, daughter of then-President Gerald Ford.
+While a student, she interned in the office of Nebraska Congressman John Y. McCollister.
+During the summer after her freshman year, Thomas worked at the national headquarters of Ronald Reagan's 1976 campaign for president.

-She enrolled in a women's college in Virginia because of its proximity to Washington, D.C., subsequently transferred to the University of Nebraska, and then moved to Creighton University to be closer to a boyfriend.
-She received a Bachelor of Arts in political science and business communication from Creighton University (1979) and a Juris Doctor from Creighton University School of Law (1983), after a hiatus working as a legislative aide for Representative Hal Daub.
+That fall, she transferred to the University of Nebraska–Lincoln (and subsequently Creighton University) to be closer to a boyfriend.
+She received a Bachelor of Arts in political science and business communication from Creighton (1979) and a Juris Doctor from the Creighton University School of Law (1983), after a hiatus working as a legislative aide for Representative Hal Daub.